Itaewon murder case

-Arthur Patterson

-Patterson was born in Los Angeles, California to a Caucasian American father and Korean mother.
-Patterson's father was a former soldier stationed in South Korea (where he met his wife).
-Arthur was described as a "Mexican gangster" who disrespected his family frequently and had alleged gang ties.
-At age 16, Patterson may have had previous legal arrests as a juvenile, may have been arrested and served 16 months in juvenile hall in California.
-Patterson's father was an American soldier based in Korea at the time of the incident.
-There, he met Korean American youth Edward Lee who was the son of a wealthy Korean family, living most of his life in the USA.

 Murder of Jo Jung-Pil

 Edward Lee and Arthur Patterson with 20 other male (mostly Korean-American youths) and female teenagers were hanging out on the 4th floor of a building in Itaewon on April 3, 1997, where they went to the first floor of the same building to order hamburgers from a Burger King outlet.
 As Patterson used his knife to cut his hamburger, the group started the conversation about knives.
 After the rest of the group went back to the 4th floor, Patterson and his friend Lee went to the bathroom, where they coincidentally came in contact with Jo Jung-Pil and stabbed him 9 times in the carotid artery using the knife.
 On April 4, the Department of the Army Criminal Investigation Division (CID) received an anonymous report and arrested Patterson.
 On April 6, after seeing Edward Lee on TV, Lee's father who returned from a business trip investigated him, as Lee denied his crime they met with a lawyer and confessed to the crime on April 8.